MAbuhanif/skinplus/README.md

   - Mobile-first design with breakpoints for larger screens (`min-width: 1920px`).
   - On small screens, the navigation collapses into a hamburger menu, and the logo is centered.
   - On large screens, the navigation is horizontal and overlays the hero background image.
-  - All elements are sized and spaced for touch and readability.

 ---